slooblack/ChanExplorer/README.md

 Eclipse Build Instructions

 1. Clone ChanExplorer `git clone git@github.com:wakarimasenco/ChanExplorer.git`
-1. Import ChanExplorer into your Workspace as “Existing Android Code into Workspace” (File > Import > Android > Existing Android Code into Workspace)
+2. Import ChanExplorer into your Workspace as “Existing Android Code into Workspace” (File > Import > Android > Existing Android Code into Workspace)
-1. Git Clone `ActionBarSherlock@4.1.0` and `SlidingMenu@7343c3cdc73`.
-(ABS 4.1.0 can be downloaded here - [http://actionbarsherlock.com/download](http://actionbarsherlock.com/download), and for SlidingMenu you can run `git clone https://github.com/jfeinstein10/SlidingMenu && git checkout 7343c3cdc73`
+3. Git Clone `ActionBarSherlock@4.1.0` and `SlidingMenu@7343c3cdc73`.
+(ABS 4.1.0 can be downloaded here - [http://actionbarsherlock.com/download](http://actionbarsherlock.com/download), and for SlidingMenu you can run `git clone https://github.com/jfeinstein10/SlidingMenu`
-1. In SlidingMenu, delete the file `/src/com/slidingmenu/lib/app/SlidingMapActivity.java`
+4. In SlidingMenu, delete the file `/src/com/slidingmenu/lib/app/SlidingMapActivity.java`
-1. In SlidingMenu, in the file `/src/com/slidingmenu/lib/app/SlidingFragmentActivity.java` replace `extends FragmentActivity implements SlidingActivityBase` with `extends com.actionbarsherlock.app.SherlockFragmentActivity implements SlidingActivityBase`
+5. In SlidingMenu, in the file `/src/com/slidingmenu/lib/app/SlidingFragmentActivity.java` replace `extends FragmentActivity implements SlidingActivityBase` with `extends com.actionbarsherlock.app.SherlockFragmentActivity implements SlidingActivityBase`
-1. Import the two projects into Eclipse using the same method as 2.
+6. Import the two projects into Eclipse using the same method as 2.
-1. Right Click the SlidingMenu project > Properties > Android > Library > Add
+7. Right Click the SlidingMenu project > Properties > Android > Library > Add
-1. Add the ActionBarSherlock project
+8. Add the ActionBarSherlock project
-1. Right Click the ChanExplorer project > Properties > Android > Library > Add
+9. Right Click the ChanExplorer project > Properties > Android > Library > Add
-1. Add both the ActionBarSherlock and ChanExplorer projects.
+10. Add both the ActionBarSherlock and ChanExplorer projects.
-1. Use `ndk-build` to build the native libraries. `cd {chanexplorer}/jni && ndk-build` on OSX and Linux.
+11. Use `ndk-build` to build the native libraries. `cd {chanexplorer}/jni && ndk-build` on OSX and Linux.

 You can then plug in your Android device and build a debug apk.